 Numerous factors influence the potential for the hydraulic fracturing and wastewater disposal processes used for natural gas development to cause earthquakes, a phenomenon known as induced seismicity.

-Geoscience BC has been funding induced seismicity research projects in BC’s Northeast Region since 2012.
-Additional research is needed to better understand when, where and why seismicity occurs and to inform industry, government and community decisions so that the likelihood of future induced seismicity can be reduced.
+Since 2012, Geoscience BC has been funding induced seismicity research to better understand when, where and why induced seismicity occurs and to inform industry, government and community decisions so that the likelihood of future induced seismicity can be reduced.

-This project is developing an induced seismicity susceptibility map for the Montney Play, a gas-prone area within the Western Canadian Sedimentary Basin in BC’s Northeast Region that contains some of North America’s most significant natural gas deposits.
-This map can be used by regulators and the natural gas sector to assess risk from hydraulic fracturing and wastewater disposal operations.
+This project developed induced seismicity susceptibility maps for the Montney Play, an area within the Western Canadian Sedimentary Basin in BC’s Northeast Region that contains some of North America’s most significant natural gas deposits.
+These maps can be used by regulators and the natural gas sector to help assess risk from hydraulic fracturing and wastewater disposal operations.

 This Energy project fits under Geoscience BC’s Strategic Objective of Facilitating Responsible Natural Resource Development and our goal to: